-[Last updated for the 2017 race.
-We’ll update this if necessary for the 2018 race when we know if there will be any changes to the course.
+[Last updated for the 2018 race, excluding the last-minute change that took runners down Henderson to turn left on Gold Hill Road.
+We expect that the course will be back to normal in 2019, and we’ll update this if necessary when we know if there will be any changes to the course.
 Mileages are close but approximate.]

 The Equinox Marathon starts, and ends, on the soccer field close to the Student Rec Center and the Patty Center Gym on the University of Alaska Fairbanks campus.